Q. What is CBD (Cannabidiol)?

 We encourage you to do independent research in order to make informed decisions when purchasing CBD infused products.
 In addition to reading the literature provided by the testing facility used for the batch/LOT number you receive, the following link may provide assistance in getting your research started: http://www.medicaljane.com/2013/09/08/cannabis-lab-testing-as-explained-by-medical-jane/

-Q. What is the difference between Hemp-derived CBD and Marijuana-derived CBD?
+Q. What is the difference between Hemp-derived CBD and Cannabis-derived CBD?

-Scientifically and genetically, Hemp and Marijuana can be the same plant, with a genus and species name of Cannabis Sativa.
-Hemp is always a strain of Cannabis Sativa, while marijuana can be Cannabis Sativa, Cannabis Indica, or Cannabis Ruderalis.
-The major difference is how industrial Hemp has been bred compared to a marijuana form of Cannabis Sativa.
-Industrial Hemp is very fibrous, with long strong stalks, and barely has any flowering buds, while a marijuana strain of Cannabis Sativa will be smaller, bushier, and full of flowering buds.
-Marijuana, usually has a high amount of THC and a very low amount of CBD.
-Hemp, on the other hand, naturally has a very high amount of CBD and naturally has a low, trace amount of THC.
+Scientifically and genetically, Hemp and Cannabis are actually the same plant, hemp is of the genus and species name of Cannabis Sativa.
+Hemp is always a strain of Cannabis Sativa, while cannabis can be Cannabis Sativa, Cannabis Indica, or Cannabis Ruderalis.
+The definitive ingredient is how much THC is in the plant matter.
+Hemp is defined as have .3% THC or less.
+Industrial Hemp is very fibrous, with long strong stalks, and barely has any flowering buds, while a cannabis strain of Cannabis Sativa will be smaller, bushier, and full of flowering buds.
+Of course there are newer strains available now that are hearty plants many of which look and smell exactly like the higher THC versions but are very high in CBD, sometimes as much as 22%.
 Fortunately, the cannabinoid profile of Hemp is ideal for people looking for benefits from cannabis without the "high".
-Some strains of marijuana are bred for high CBD content and low THC content and this formulation may provide even more effective therapeutic results with what is know as the “entourage effect”.
-Marijuana derived CBD products require a doctor’s recommendation.
+Some strains of cannabis are bred for high CBD content and low THC content and this formulation may provide even more effective therapeutic results with what is know as the “entourage effect”.
+Cannabis derived CBD products used to require a doctor’s recommendation but is now available as recreational cannabis over the counter.

 Q. Will I fail a drug test?